-Treasury Estate Wines which has been exporting its Penfolds prestige wines to China since 1995 has ‘respectfully’ acknowledged anti-dumping and countervailing duty investigations into Australian wine exports by China’s Ministry of Commerce.
+Treasury Wine Estates which has been exporting its Penfolds prestige wines to China since 1995 has ‘respectfully’ acknowledged anti-dumping and countervailing duty investigations into Australian wine exports by China’s Ministry of Commerce.

 Chairman Paul Rayner told shareholders at the company’s annual general meeting that the investigations did not change the company’s long-term commitment to China as a priority market, and that the company would fully cooperate with China’s inquiries.

 Wine along with barley. sugar, timber, coal and lobster exports have appeared to be threatened in recent weeks by the worsening state of relations between Canberra and Beijing – by far our most important trade relationship.

 Rayner said: “TWE has been dedicated to the China market…bringing our experience as a trusted, premium global wine business to the local market to help create a strong wine industry that benefits many.